EdwardBetts/wikichen.is/_posts/stories/2013-06-17-cheese-board-pizza.md

       <div class="row-fluid break">
         <div class="span7 offset4">
           <div class="post-body">
-            <p>I had high hopes for the first day of my experiment, and the Collective didn't let me down.
-Tuesday's pizza was packed with flavorful Roma tomatoes and a limy punch, and while it was by any standard a great pizza, it didn't exactly exceed my expectations for a signature Cheese Board dish.
-Tomatoes, as I'd come to learn, are perhaps the Collective's weakest ingredient in their ever-changing array of fresh daily produce.
+            <p>I had high hopes for the first day of my experiment, and the Collective didn’t let me down.
+Tuesday’s pizza was packed with flavorful Roma tomatoes and a limy punch, and while it was by any standard a great pizza, it didn’t exactly exceed my expectations for a signature Cheese Board dish.
+Tomatoes, as I’d come to learn, are perhaps the Collective’s weakest ingredient in their ever-changing array of fresh daily produce.
 A shame, considering tomatoes are one of my favorite vegetables.</p>

-            <p>Still, I looked forward to the next day's creation, hoping it would bring some element of surprise to the otherwise conventional vegetarian pizza others have tried and failed to perfect.</p>
+            <p>Still, I looked forward to the next day’s creation, hoping it would bring some element of surprise to the otherwise conventional vegetarian pizza others have tried and failed to perfect.</p>
           </div>
         </div>
       </div>